PassHub considers a password to be weak if it is shorter than 8 characters or it is on the list of the most frequently used passwords.

 - Local discovery

-- Brute force: in the online world brute force is hardly possible at all.
+- Brute force (note: in the online world brute force attacks are hardly possible at all.
 Every attempt takes a considerable amount of time.
-A properly configured network detects successive fault attempts and blacklists that IP.
-Provided the password is not 123456 or ‘passw0rd’ from the first ten most used, the password will not be cracked that way.
+A properly-configured network detects successive fault attempts and blacklists that IP.
+Provided the password is not "123456", "passw0rd" or another from the first ten most used list, the password will not be cracked that way.)

-Hence the complexity of the password does not matter at the end (excluding the top ten most frequently used).
+Hence, the complexity of the password does not matter at the end of the day (excluding the top ten most frequently used).

 Today the average user has more than 100 accounts.
 The requirement to have a unique password for each site makes it impossible to know all the passwords by heart.
-Passwords are no more “Memorized Secret”.
-Users write them on paper, store them in a file, and, best of all, keep in a password manager.
+Passwords are no longer a “memorized Secret”.
+Users write them on paper, store them in a file, or, best of all, keep them in a password manager.

 With password managers, it is quite natural to use the internal random password generator to get new passwords.
-By default, the PassHub generator produces 12 symbols length passwords with upper- and lower-case letters, digits, and special symbols to fit even the most exotic requirements of some service providers.
+By default, the PassHub generator produces 12 symbol length passwords with upper- and lowercase letters, digits, and special symbols to fit even the most exotic requirements of some service providers.

 Still, there are some special cases when the randomly generated long passwords are hardly usable.
 First is a password for your computer.
-No way to autofill or at least copy/paste it before the computer starts.
-That is when you need to memorize the password.
+There is no way to autofill or even copy/paste a pasword before the computer starts.
+That is one case when you need to memorize the password.

-Password manager security should be now of major concern, with multifactor authentication is not a premium option but where the whole thing starts.
+Password manager security should now be of major concern, with multifactor authentication is a mandatory feature, not a premium plan option.

 PassHub does not use login/password authentication at all.
 Instead, it is based on WWPass multifactor authentication (MFA).
-Not only WWPass MFA provides a higher level of security, but it also generates a client-side encryption key for the user data.
-The key is not known to the WWPass itself and becomes available to the browser as a result of authentication only.
-The key has full 256-bit entropy, it is not derived from the password with PBKDF2 or Argon2d functions.
+Not only does WWPass MFA provide a higher level of security, but it also generates a client-side encryption key for user data.
+The key is not known to WWPass itself and becomes available to the browser as a result of authentication only.
+The key has full 256-bit entropy, and it is not derived from the password with PBKDF2 or Argon2d functions.

-The password security is not so in its length or its complexity.
-What really matters is
+A password security is not so much its length or complexity.
+What really matters is:

-- Properly build attack detection system on verifier side
+- a properly-built attack detection system on the verifier's side

 - Multi-factor authentication